mozilla/fxtest-jenkins-pipeline/README.md

 Submits the build result for `project` to [Treeherder] using the specified `jobSymbol` and `jobName`.
 If provided, files located by `artifactPath` and `logPath` will be published to Amazon S3 and linked from the build results.
-By default the job will be have a `groupSymbol` of 'j', and a `groupName` of 'Executed by Jenkins'.
+By default the job will have a `groupSymbol` of 'j', and a `groupName` of 'Executed by Jenkins'.
 To leave the job ungrouped pass a `groupSymbol` of '?'.

 ### Requirements